Special List has been added to LP3 Home Office https://homeoffice.smallloansoftware.com/

 When you view the stored lists in LP3 Home Office you will not yet see Phone Number or Email Addresses if they were in the upload csv, they are stored and at a later date as things evolve those may come back into view, these fields are not required for an upload; Suffix is also not required but the column must be present in the upload structure.

-Once your upload is complete it will open a new page containing the entries from your upload.
+Once your upload is complete it will open a new page containing any duplicate entries showing what list they are on and giving you the option to remove them from the duplication page.

 This will give you the opportunity to review the entries and correct any errors.
 Any time you open a list this is the view you will see.
 We will cover the specific things you can do in here a little further down.